elbruno/no-tiene-nombre-podcast/README.md

 - [Roadmap](ROADMAP.md) - Future development plans
 - [Contributing Guidelines](CONTRIBUTING.md) - How to contribute
 - [Code of Conduct](CODE_OF_CONDUCT.md) - Community standards

+## Contributing

+Want to help?
+Quick start:

+- Fork the repo and create a feature branch from `main`
+- Install and run locally: `npm install` then `npm run dev`
+- Before opening a PR: `npm run lint` and `npm run build` (and `npm run screenshots` if the UI changed)
+- Open a PR using the template and include screenshots for UI changes

+See CONTRIBUTING.md for the full guide.

 ## License and Security